calstarProjects/stellarClient/README.md

 ## Contributing

-Pull requests are welcome, but suject to a review by  moderators.
+Pull requests are welcome, but subject to a review by  moderators.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.